cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   effectively forcing an attacker to act online or to control at least t key shares (among the total n), where t is the threshold number of shares necessary to recombine the secret OPRF key, and only then be able to run an offline dictionary attack.
-This implementation only affects the server and change nothing for the client.
+This implementation only affects the server and changes nothing for the client.
   Furthermore, if the Threshold OPRF servers holding these keys are separate from the authentication server, then recovering all n shares would still not suffice to run an offline dictionnary attack without access to the client record database.